 Ch.
 17 – The New Testament

-An introduction to the 27 books of the New Testament is given.
-We look at who wrote the 4 Gospels, who their audiences most probably were, as well as the major themes they contain.
-We then move on to discuss Acts of the Apostles, St. Paul’s 13 Epistles, the Epistle to the Hebrews, the 7 Catholic Epistles, and the Book of Revelation.
+We survey the 27 books of the New Testament by first looking at the authorship of the 4 Gospels, who their audiences most probably were, as well as the major themes they contain.
+We then move on to discuss Acts of the Apostles, St. Paul's 13 Epistles, the Epistle to the Hebrews, the 7 Catholic Epistles, and the Book of Revelation.

 Our starting point is Paragraph 129 of the Catechism of the Catholic Church, which says: